miltonleon86/prestashop1.7-docker-nginx-installer/README.md

 ```
 * In the docker-compose.dev remove the network part.

-* If you want to install this local don't forget to modify your local DNS in /etc/hosts
+* If you want to install this local, don't forget to modify your local DNS in /etc/hosts
 in order to user the same virtual host as docker-compose.dev.yml

 # Steps